Skip to content

 What happened when you left the hospital?

-How did the start of labor go?
+How did the start of the work go?

-When I arrived, I was alone because my darling had to stay in the car while we found out if it was really work that was started or not.
-I was taken care of very quickly and after 10 minutes I was examined.
-I was already open at 4.
-I was very happy, I said to myself I'm going to have the epidural and then my partner joined me!
+When I arrived, I was alone because my partner had to stay in the car until they knew for sure whether or not labor had started.
+I was seen very quickly, and after 10 minutes I was examined.
+I was already 4 centimeters dilated.
+I was so happy, I thought to myself, "I'm going to get an epidural," and then my partner joined me!

 At that moment, what did you feel?